-The average adult male should be aiming for about 15 cups (that’s a little less than a gallon), and the average adult female should try to get about 11 cups.
-Now, that’s including water you get from food and other drinks.
-So if you’re looking for how much just pure water you should be drinking, it’s about half a liter.
+The average adult male should aim for about 15 cups of water — a little less than a gallon — and the average adult female should try to drink about 11 cups.
+Those amounts might sound like ambitious daily goals, but remember – that includes water from food and other beverages.

-If you are having trouble motivating yourself to drink water without dumping sugary flavoring into it.
-Try getting a filter or implementing an accountability system in your planner.
-There are also a TON of apps for it if you’re looking for something pretty low-maintenance.
+If you have trouble motivating yourself to drink water without adding a ton of sugary flavoring, try implementing an accountability system.
+There are plenty of apps for that if you’re looking for something low-maintenance.

 Skip the Sugar

-Like everything else in life, sugar can be okay in moderation.
-However, some people are more sensitive to it than others.
-So if you know that you react pretty strongly to it, you should probably cut it out of your coffee routine entirely.
+Sugar, like all else in life, is OK in moderation.
+But some people are more sensitive to it than others.
+So, if you already know you react strongly to it, consider cutting it out of your coffee routine entirely.

 Do Some Self-Evaluation